Hezekiah2/Hezekiah2/README.md

 - 👋 Hi, I’m @Hezekiah2
 - 👀 I’m interested in html and css projects
 - 🌱 I’m currently learning python, JavaScript
-- 💞️ I’m looking to collaborate on website design project S and other related businesses.
+- 💞️ I’m looking to collaborate on website design projects and other related businesses.
 - 📫 contact me via email at hezekiahopapa@gmail.com

 <!---